Today's Articles

 Marsalis’s work includes "Them Twos," from the second collaboration between JALC and the New York City Ballet in 1999; "Big Train," commissioned and premiered in 1998 by JALC; "Sweet Release," a score for ballet written in 1996 for the LCJO and choreographed by Judith Jamison for the Alvin Ailey American Dance Theater; "At the Octoroon Balls," a 1995 piece performed by the Orion String Quartet with The Chamber Music Society of Lincoln Center; "Jazz: Six Syncopated Movements," from the 1993 JALC collaboration with the New York City Ballet; "Jump Start," a score written for the noted dancer and choreographer Twyla Tharp; "Citi Movement/Griot New York," a three-movement composition scored for jazz septet created in collaboration with choreographer Garth Fagan; and "In This House, On This Morning," an extended piece based on the form of a traditional gospel service, commissioned and premiered by JALC in 1992.

-In 2002 on Sony Classical, he released All Rise," a twelve-part composition commissioned.
-He premiered in December 1999 by the New York Philharmonic with the LCJO and the Morgan State University Choir.
+In 2002, on Sony Classical, he released All Rise, a twelve-part composition commissioned by the New York Philharmonic.
+The New York Philharmonic premiered it in December 1999 with the LCJO and the Morgan State University Choir.
 His latest work, "The Magic Hour," is his first album on Blue Note.

 Marsalis is valued globally as a teacher and spokesman for music education.
 He has received honorary doctorates from more than a dozen universities and colleges.
 Through JALC education programs, he regularly conducts master classes, lectures, and concerts for students of all ages, including the famous JALC Jazz for Young People concerts.